 Volunteer for the Visayas Runs various volunteer programs around Tacloban, Leyte.

 WWF Philippines Contact the organisation to get involved with biodiversity and species-conservation projects.

 Weights & Measures

 Weights & measures The Philippines generally uses the metric system.
 Inches, feet and yards (for textiles) are common in everyday use for measuring things.

-Foreign women travellers will generally have few problems in most of the Philippines, although they might get more attention than they're used to, particularly if travelling solo outside major tourist areas.
+Women travelers will generally have few problems in most of the Philippines.
 This isn't necessarily particular to the Philippines, but it's probably a good idea to check on the reputation of guides if booking overnight trips.